 Football: Jesus hat-trick lifts Man City's mood in Zagreb

-ZAGREB: Manchester City put their Premier League woes to one side as Gabriel Jesus scored a hat-trick in a dominant 4-1 win over Dinamo Zagreb in the Croatian capital on Wednesday (Dec 11).
+ZAGREB: Gabriel Jesus said he cannot afford to stop scoring goals after a hat-trick helped Manchester City put their Premier League woes to one side with a 4-1 Champions League win over Dinamo Zagreb in the Croatian capital on Wednesday (Dec 11).

+The Brazilian is making the most of his extended run in the team in the absence of the injured Sergio Aguero.

+But prior to a double in another 4-1 City win at Burnley last week, Jesus had gone 10 games for club and country without a goal.

 Dinamo needed to win to have any chance of joining City in the last 16 and got off to the perfect start through Dani Olmo's sweetly struck volley 10 minutes in.

-However, even a much-changed City side had way too much quality for the hosts as the game wore on and a trio of fine finishes from Jesus in a 20-minute spell either side of half-time secured a morale-boosting win.
+However, even a much-changed City side had way too much quality for the hosts and a trio of fine finishes from Jesus in a 20-minute spell either side of half-time turned the game around before Phil Foden added a late fourth.

-Phil Foden rounded off the scoring as defeat saw Zagreb slip to the bottom of Group C and out of European competition for the season.
+Defeat means Dinamo bow out of European competition by slipping to the bottom of the group as Champions League debutants Atalanta finish second behind City.

+"We played 75 minutes very, very well," said City boss Pep Guardiola.
+"We'd qualified, but we came here for the club, for the prestige, to learn to play in this competition.

 Derby defeat meant City had won just two of their previous seven games in all competitions and another poor night beckoned when Damian Kadzior's cross was brilliantly smashed past Claudio Bravo by Olmo, despite the Chilean goalkeeper getting a hand to it.